Art Carney: Radio

-Carney was a comic singer with the Horace Heidt orchestra, which was heard often on radio during the 1930s, notably on the hugely successful Pot o' Gold, the first big-money giveaway show in 1939–41.
+Carney was a comic singer with the Horace Heidt orchestra, which was heard often on radio during the 1930s, notably on the hugely successful Pot o' Gold, the first big-money giveaway show in 1939–1941.
 Carney's film career began with an uncredited role in Pot o' Gold (1941), the radio program's spin-off feature film, playing a member of Heidt's band.
 Carney, a gifted mimic, worked steadily in radio during the 1940s, playing character roles and impersonating celebrities such as President Franklin D. Roosevelt and Winston Churchill.
-He can be seen impersonating Roosevelt in a 1937 promotional film for Stewart-Warner refrigerators that is preserved by the Library of Congress. as well as during his appearance as a Mystery Guest on What's My Line.
+He can be seen impersonating Roosevelt in a 1937 promotional film for Stewart-Warner refrigerators that is preserved by the Library of Congress. as well as during a 1966 appearance as a Mystery Guest on What's My Line.
 In 1941, he was the house comic on the big band remote series Matinee at Meadowbrook.

 One of his radio roles during the 1940s was the first Red Lantern on Land of the Lost.
 In 1943 he played Billy Oldham on Joe and Ethel Turp, based on Damon Runyon stories.
 He appeared on The Henry Morgan Show in 1946–47.
 He impersonated Roosevelt on The March of Time and Dwight D. Eisenhower on Living 1948.
 In 1950–51 he played Montague's father on The Magnificent Montague.
 He was a supporting player on Casey, Crime Photographer and Gang Busters.